MidAmerica St. Louis Airport station

 MidAmerica St. Louis Airport station is an under construction St. Louis MetroLink station in Mascoutah, Illinois, adjacent to MidAmerica St. Louis Airport, after which the station is named.
 When opened, this station will be the eastern terminus of the MetroLink system.
 It is scheduled to open in mid-2026 as part of a 5.2 mi expansion of the Red Line from Shiloh–Scott station.

 History

-The plan to expand the MetroLink line out to MidAmerica St. Louis Airport received $96 million in funding from the State of Illinois in 2019.
-The expansion will include a 2.6 mi double-track section, a 2.6 mi single-track section and a passenger station at the end of the alignment at MidAmerica Airport.
-Design work was completed in the summer of 2022 and a request for proposals was released that November.
-Construction on the expansion was expected to begin by summer 2023 with completion in spring 2025.
+Plans to extend the MetroLink line to MidAmerica St. Louis Airport received $96 million in funding from the State of Illinois in 2019.
+The 5.2 mi extension includes 2.6 mi of double track, a 2.6 mi single-track section, and a passenger station at MidAmerica Airport.

+Design work was completed in summer 2022, and a request for proposals was issued that November.
+Construction was expected to begin in summer 2023 with completion targeted for spring 2025.
 As of March 2025, the station is expected to open in mid-2026.